UnforbiddenYet/angular-menu/README.md

 angular-menu
 =====================

-An Angular directive for showing an offscreen menu on swipe.
+An Angular directive for showing an offscreen menu on swipe or on click.
 Supports 4 sides(top, right, bottom and left) and 4 effects (overlay, push, reveal, bounce).

 ##Dependencies: